jwunderl/pxt-arcade/docs/courses/csintro3/orientation/math.md

 1. What is an advantage of writing expressions out in JavaScript as opposed to blocks?
 2. In JavaScript, how can the order in which an expression is evaluated be changed?
-3. **Challenge:** explain why the different assignment operators (as well as the increment and decrement) operators might be useful for adding to or subtracting from a variable.
+3. **Challenge:** explain why the different increment, decrement, and assignment operators are be useful for adding to or subtracting from a variable.